doubtfire-lms/doubtfire.io/guides/student/change-target-grade.md

 authors: jakerenzella
 ---

-In Doubtfire, your target grade indicates to both you and the teaching staff how you are looking to approach your unit of study.
+In Doubtfire, your target grade indicates to both you and the teaching staff, how you are looking to approach your unit of study.

 There are four target grades: